leiweibau/Pi.Alert/docs/PIALERT_CONF.md

 | NTFY_PRIORITY      | Priority of notifications sent via NTFY                                         |
 | NTFY_CLICKABLE     | Enables or disables the click action for the notification.                      |

+:exclamation: If you want to use a token instead of username and password, leave the username blank and use the token as the password.

 #### Shoutrrr